-Table 1Koch's postulates to identify the causative agent of an infectious disease.
+Table 1

-- The microorganism must be found in abundance in all organisms suffering from the disease, but should not be found in healthy organisms - The microorganism must be isolated from a diseased organism and grown in pure culture - The microorganism (from the pure culture) should cause disease when inoculated into a healthy organism - The microorganism must be re-isolated from the inoculated, diseased experimental host and identified as being identical to the original specific causative agent
+Koch's postulates to identify the causative agent of an infectious disease.

-&lt;sup>a Koch dismissed the universal requirement of the first postulate following the discovery of asymptomatic carriers of diseases such as cholera.
+- The microorganism must be isolated from a diseased organism and grown in pure culture - The microorganism (from the pure culture) should cause disease when inoculated into a healthy organism - The microorganism must be re-isolated from the inoculated, diseased experimental host and identified as being identical to the original specific causative agent - ^a Koch dismissed the universal requirement of the first postulate following the discovery of asymptomatic carriers of diseases such as cholera.